 Connect the white (or green) wire to the Tan brake activation wire leading to the ECM.
 Connect the black wire to a nearby ground source.
-See page 15 for wiring diagram.

 Optional Manual Shifter Switch (Rocker Switch Style)

 Mount the shifter switch onto the shift lever using the clamp supplied (either 5/8" or 3/4").
 Run the electrical cable down the shifter shaft, securing the cable with zipties or electrical tape, and run it under the carpet to the firewall and under the dash, leaving enough slack for proper shifting of the transmission lever and to prevent any rubbing of wire.